LalleyDev/Dashboard/README.md

 ## Description
 This is a self hosted dashboard application.

-This project will develop much more as I finish boot.dev's Typescript servers lessons.
+This project will develop much more as I finish boot.dev's Typescript server lessons.
 ## Why?
 There are so many of these out there why create another?
 Well I am trying to better my skills in html, css, http servers and typescript.
 This seemed like the most practical option for creating a decoupled application that would be useful in my day to day.